jonkster/YAMU/README.md

 Installation
 ------------

-1. Check you can generate a tona using the "tones" utility on your PC using the following from the command line:
+1. Check you can generate an audible tone using the "tones" utility on your PC using the following from the command line:
 ```
 padsp tones 1000 600
 ```